ilyafyodorov/frontend-nanodegree-arcade-game/README.md

 Arcade Game Project: Frogger
 ===============================

-Project 3 in Frond-End Developer Nanodegree program from Udacity.
+Part of Frond-End Developer Nanodegree program from Udacity.

 Running the game
 ----------------